ETS-Android4/OrbitalLeVoyage/README.md

 * Directions
    * As we are unable to get access to the Directions API, the application currently does not have a directions feature where users can search for directions in the application.
 Users will be directed to the maps application on their phones to search for directions.

+### Possible Future Work ###
+There are some improvements to the application that we thought of and gathered from user feedback.
+However, due to time constraints, we were unable to work on them.
+* Markings on Calendar to indicate that there is itinerary for that date
+* Directions function
+* Placeholder for empty recycler views in itinerary, notes, checklist and search pages

 ## Development Plan ##
 <table>
   <tbody>